jw2670105/JW-YG-YH-final-project/README.md

 Then I created the unit tests to test if it is works fine.</br>
 Finally I merge it with my partners' work together.

+# Decorator pattern by Yanjun Guan<br />
+I created the base.hpp at frist which contain a vistual function in it and then I created a decoratot.hpp and its base.hpp 's sub class.
+After that I created calculator.hpp which calculates the BMI and result.hpp which is a sub class of decorator.hpp.
+Also the resutl.hpp which outputs you BMI index and the reult of your health.